pmutua/ChaosPilot/README.md

 - A Cloud SQL instance crashes unexpectedly at **2:00 AM**.
 - `detector_agent` identifies the outage within **3 minutes** via chaos logs and telemetry.
 - `planner_agent` processes the event and determines:
-  > “This is a production database with a 5-minute downtime threshold.” → High priority recovery required.
+  > "This is a production database with a 5-minute downtime threshold." → High priority recovery required.
 - `action_recommender` scopes the solution:
   > Restore from the latest backup.
 - `fixer_agent` approves the task: